 - State Guide: Tax Agencies — Links to the tax agencies of all 50 states plus Washington, D.C.

-- Tax Information for Partnerships - FAQs, updates, tutorials and related tax information for partnerships.
+- Tax Information for Partnerships — FAQ, updates, tutorials, and related tax information for partnerships

-- Tax Information for Corporations — Collection of FAQs, updates and other tax information for corporations.
+- Tax Information for Corporations — Collection of FAQ and tax information for corporations

-- Tax Information for LLCs — Overview of tax requirements for limited liability companies (LLCs), with links to forms.
+- Tax Information for LLCs — Overview of tax requirements for LLCs

-- Tax Information for Nonprofits — Various updates and guides pertaining to the filing requirements of nonprofits.
+- Tax Information for Nonprofits — Various updates and guides about the filing requirements

 Choosing a Legal Structure for Your Small Business?
-An Attorney Can Help
+We Can Help

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help